Parents Networking for Better Education

 Filling Your Teacher Toolbox

 Veteran teachers typically already have their toolbox set up and rather full.
 They can be a great resource to new teachers and those that are still developing their teaching tools.
-And, isn’t that the main idea?
-To use every resource you can find?
+And, isn’t that the main idea, to use every resource you can find?
 So, reach out to your colleagues for a bit of guidance in setting up your toolbox.
 This way, you are guaranteed to have aids and materials that are proven to work.

 custom ribbon rolls are great for adding into your teaching tools

 From creative bookmarks to classroom decorations, ribbon rolls are sure to prove useful.
-And, don’t forget to customize these ribbons.
+And, do not forget to customize these ribbons.
 Add a room motto or a teacher’s name to each roll, then use them as a border for bulletin boards.
 Or, make unique gifts for each student to use throughout the school year.
 Custom ribbons are also perfect as thank you gifts for support staff at your school.

 Using Old School Teaching Tools